Rakeela/dragora-notes/notes-on-potential-applicability-of-rna-vaccination-to-treatment-of-schizophrenia.md

 I don't have access to this and therefore can't use it, but I'm listing it for interest.
 If there's a general solution available for immune response tailoring, these kinds of broad reviews will be helpful in establishing the protocol for that general solution.

-I'm still not sure how antigenic surfaces are encoded for in RNA, currently.
+I'm still not sure how antigenic surfaces can be encoded in RNA, currently.
+The part that tells me which piece of RNA to feed to the dendrites is still missing from my understandig.

 ---
 https://www.jacionline.org/article/S0091-6749(98)70391-4/fulltext (Niederberger, V.  Laffer, S.  Fröschl, R.  Kraft, D.  Rumpold, H.  Kapiotis, S.  Valenta, R.  Spitzauer, S.  (1998, Feb 1)  IgE antibodies to recombinant pollen allergens (Phl p 1, Phl p 2, Phl p 5, Bet v 2) account for a high percentage of grass pollen-specific IgE.  *The Journal of Allergy and Clinical Immunology*.
 Retrieved 2021-2-6.)